Fresh Fruit Tart

-In a medium non-aluminum saucepan over medium heat, warm milk until tiny bubbles appear on the surface, about 6 to 8 minutes (about 180 degrees Farenheit / 82 degrees Celsius).
+In a medium non-aluminum saucepan over medium heat, heat milk until tiny bubbles appear on the surface, about 6 to 8 minutes (180 degrees).
+Stir to prevent scalding.

 Cook over medium heat, whisking constantly, until the mixture thickens to a firm consistency, about 5 to 8 minutes.
-Whisk in vanilla.
-Scrape in to a bowl.
+Whisk in vanilla and pour in to a bowl.

 Cover with plastic wrap, pressing it directly on to the surface of the pastry cream.
 Refrigerate until chilled, about 2 to 3 hours.